-Monkfish salsa verde – Pan roasted chunks of monkfish served with the classic, herb infused, italian green sauce.
+Monkfish salsa verde – Pan-roasted chunks of monkfish served with the classic, herb-infused, Italian green sauce.

 Steam some fresh mussels in your favourite white wine and add a heaped tablespoon.
-Or saute some shrimps and add as much of fruity, herbal concoction as you like.
+Or saute some shrimps and add as much fruity, herbal concoction as you like.
 The luminous green sauce clings to the shellfish coating it with intense flavour and making it shine.